 Even if your system does not have all hardware elements listed above (APM and ACPI are mutually exclusive), use the powersque daemon for controlling the power saving function.
 The daemon automatically detects any changes in the hardware configuration.

 Information about powersave

-Apart from this chapter, information about the powersove package is also available in /usr/share/doc/packages/powersave/README_POWERSAVE.
+Apart from this chapter, information about the powersque package is also available in /usr/share/doc/packages/powersave/README\POWERSAVE.

-17.5.1 Configuration of powersave
+Configuration of powersave 17.5.1

 Normally, the configuration of powersave is distributed to several files: